April 3, 2012

 This all is enough to understand that Lakhan Thapa's rebellion, as described by Pudma Jung Bahadur Rana, was not just a conspiracy against the head of the government.
 It was a well-planned political movement very much fitting to that time.
 And a person hanged for a political cause simply qualifies for becoming a martyr of the country.

-It does not seem to me well justified and appropriate to label Lakhan Thapa Magar, the ‘first martyr’ of Nepal and demand for him to be declared so as well.
+It does not seem to me well justified to label Lakhan Thapa Magar, the ‘first martyr’ of Nepal and demand for him to be declared one as well.
 To be recognized already a martyr by the concerned government is enough in all respects.
 A martyr is always greatest among the greatest people.
-The Magar Community of Nepal and around the world seems to be demanding a governmental declaration for Lakhan Thapa Magar the first martyr of Nepal, while some other people negatively think he does not qualify even for a martyr.
+The Magar Community of Nepal and around the world seems to be demanding a governmental declaration for Lakhan Thapa Magar the first martyr of Nepal, while some other people contemptuously think he does not qualify even for a martyr.
 There is no question for him to be a martyr of the country.
 We should thank Nepal Government for declaring him the martyr of the country.
 He was hanged by a dictatorial regime for raising voice of the people.
-Those who disqualify Lakhan Thapa Magar on the description of Pudma Jung Bahadur Rana flatly hold harmful partisan view.
+Those who decertify Lakhan Thapa Magar to be a martyr solely depending on the description of Pudma Jung Bahadur Rana, truly hold harmful partisan view.
 The author Pudma Jung Bahadur Rana's description is in support of his father Jung Bahadur Rana's order to hang Lakhan Thapa Magar to death.
-It is like a cat standing witness of milk[11].
+It is like a cat standing witness of the milk in a cup[11].

 There are some people out there who demand Birdhowj Basnyat, who was also put to death in 1846 immediately after the Kot Massacre, to be declared the martyr of the country.
 Likewise Bal Dev Shah ‘Bakabir’ was also hanged to death in 1850.
 Karbir Khatri, Jaya Bahadur Kunwar, and Badri Narshing Kunwar were also put to death on February 17, 1859 for having plotted to kill Jung Bahadur Rana.
 These people had plotted to kill the head of the government who had just recently taken over the rein of the government.
 Vengeance against anyone doesn’t qualify a person for the martyrdom.
 These people had plotted to revenge.
 So, these people’s conspiracy was not a political programme.
 That was not a programme for the cause of the people in the country either.
 So, they can’t be treated as martyrs.

-People of Gorkha Recognized Lakhan Thapa Magar Long Time Ago:
+Gorkha People Recognized Lakhan Thapa Magar Long Ago:

 Can this school be renamed as 'Martyr Lakhan Thapa Memorial Higher Secondary School' ?

-It is said that after hanging Lakhan Thapa Magar to death Jung Bahadur Rana had sent some prize-money to some people of Gorkha.
-The money was given to those people so that they could spend it and have some fun and joyous moments, as they had helped ‘crush the people’s rebellion’.
-But those saddened people of Gorkha instead, made a bronze bell in memory of the martyr and offered it to Gorkha Kalika Temple on Magh Shudi 8 Sambat 1933 (श्री सम्बत १९३३ माघ शुदी रोज मा ).
-The bell is still there in the temple complex.
+It is also said that after hanging Lakhan Thapa Magar to death, Jung Bahadur Rana sent away a certain amount as 'a prize money' to those who had allegedly helped him crush Lakhan Thapa's rebellion'.
+The money was given to them to have some sorts of fun or recreation or joyous moments spending it all together, however, the sum was spent instead on purchasing a bronze bell in memory of the martyr and offered it to Gorkha Kalika Temple on Magh Shudi 8 Sambat 1933 (श्री सम्बत १९३३ माघ शुदी रोज मा ).
+The bell still rings there in the temple complex.
 This is also suggestive of Lakhan Thapa Magar’s popularity and extent of the rebellion.

 Conclusion:

-Martyr Lakhan Thapa Magar is a source of inspiration to all to fight for a greater cause.
+Martyr Lakhan Thapa Magar is a source of inspiration to all to fight for a greater cause for the human kind.
 In those days, before a tyrant like Jung Bahadur Rana he stood strong and resilient.
 Pudma Jung Bahadur Rana's description of the event speaks so.
-Pudma Jung Bahadur Rana's description of Lakhan Thapa declaring himself a king, copied by most of the historians of Nepal, is unfounded, baseless and provoking.
+The writer's description of Lakhan Thapa declaring himself a king, copied by most of the historians of Nepal, is unfounded, baseless, demeaning and an act of hurling insults towards the great leader and martyr.
 The Thapa Magars of Gorkha never stood against Shah Kings of Nepal.
 The Thapa Magars of Gorkha have shed no lesser blood than any other group of people in the making of modern Nepal.
 In the same light, Lakhan Thapa's sacrifice and martyrdom needs to be judged and recognized.
 The martyr can't be judged by today's definition of what makes a martyr and what not?
-We have to see him through his own time when Nepal had mostly illiterate society that would have believed in superstitions instead of any modern day science.
+We have to see him through his own time when Nepal had mostly illiterate society that would have believed in superstitions instead of any modern day education and science as well.
 The author Pudma Jung Bahadur Rana's another description of the Martyr Lakhan Thapa as "in the habit of masquerading as a saint about the streets of Gorkha and extorting money from the simple minded rustics who gave ordinance to his pretensions" is also totally baseless and unacceptable.
 Lakhan Thapa Magar was a popular leader of the people, he could not have done so.
-Likewise accusation hurled against the martyr as "assuming that disguise merely for bread" is horribly wrong because Martyr Lakhan Thapa belonged to the family of Saint Lakhan Thapa - I, the advisor of King Ram Shah and priests of Manokamana Temple discussed above or a well-to-do family of the Magars.
+Likewise accusation hurled against the martyr as "assuming that disguise merely for bread" is horribly wrong because Martyr Lakhan Thapa belonged to the family of Saint Lakhan Thapa I, the advisor of King Ram Shah and priests of Manokamana Temple discussed above or a well-to-do family of the Magars.
 There is a huge plot of land consecrated to the deity and which is still cultivated only by her priests - the Thapa Magars of Manokamana, Gorkha.
-The Thapa Magars of Gorkha held highest political positions in the Gorkha Kingdom.
-So accusations like those certainly make Pudma Jung Bahadur Rana's description, the only and acclaimed authentic description, baseless and biased.
+The Thapa Magars of Gorkha held higher political positions in the Gorkha Kingdom.
+So accusations like those certainly make Pudma Jung Bahadur Rana's description, the only and acclaimed authentic description, baseless and biased totally.
 This very author, Pudma Jung Rana's description blocked Martyr Lakhan Thapa from being recognized as a martyr of Nepal for a long time.

 _______________________